testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 2.
 Run few E2E, selectively consider unit tests

 :white_check_mark: **Do:** Always write few E2E tests on top of component tests.
 Based on the spcific nature of the component, some unit tests might be needed as well.
 Though E2E means different things to different testers, in this context they represent that are done with real collaborators and on a real infrastrucrture.
 Therefore, they cover risks that are not covered by components tests - configuration issues, misunderstanding with 3rd party services, infrastructural issues and more.
-When unit tests are needed? in the precense of
+When unit tests are needed? in the precense of none-trivia logic and algorithms.
+Having a single module that is